You are here

 On inspection we expect to see that providers are receiving and acting on relevant safety alerts.

 This example shows how we consider alerts on inspection.
-Information in this example is correct in January 2019; you must check information is up-to-date.
+Please note, you must check information is up-to-date.

 Example: Valproate alerts